 June is a glorious month to visit France.
-The French are getting into the holiday mood, though their main vacation season is mid-July to mid-August, from Bastille Day on July 14 to around Aug.14.
-While Paris is extremely popular with travelers at this time of year, there's a lot more of France outside Paris, and you can avoid the crowds there if too many tourists is a negative for you.
+The French are getting into the holiday mood, though their main vacation season is mid-July to mid-August, from Bastille Day on July 14 to around August 14.
+While Paris is extremely popular with travelers at this time of year, there's a lot more of France outside Paris, and you can avoid the crowds there if too many tourists for your taste.

 Weather in June

 In June, the weather in France is generally mild.
 You can count on wonderful blue skies and warm temperatures most of the time, but there can still be spring showers and chilly evenings, particularly in the mountainous regions of France.

 The weather varies only slightly across the country in June.
 Here are weather averages for some of the major cities:

 What to Pack

 While most areas of France have similar weather in June, packing can be tricky if you are visiting both the mountains and the Mediterranean.
 It can still be cold at night in the Alps and on high ground, while you can sunbathe along the Mediterranean.